How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 TVI filters will not help reduce to the effects of electrical interference on your TV.
 They will only help when interference is due to a strong signal from a nearby radio transmitter.

-Police Tetra Masts
+Police Tetra and 4G Masts

-The vast majority of Tetra TV interference problems are caused by the use of 2 stage aerial amplifiers (high gain 25dB signal boosters) and to a lesser extent by Sky TV distribution amplifiers which inherently have less gain and are less susceptible to Tetra interference.
+The vast majority of Tetra and 4G TV interference problems are caused by the use of 2 stage aerial amplifiers (high gain 25dB signal boosters) and to a lesser extent by Sky TV distribution amplifiers which inherently have less gain and are less susceptible to Tetra interference.

-Some aerial amplifiers (particularly 2 stage high gain signal boosters used in extreme fringe reception areas) can get overloaded by a nearby Tetra mast which operate in the frequency range 380MHz to 420MHz.
-If you are experiencing Tetra interference problems, buy the 6 section HPF6 high pass filter (below) or a Tetra UHF notch filter from Garex.
+For Tetra interference we recommend you buy the 6 section HPF6 high pass filter (below) or a Tetra UHF notch filter from Garex.
 These types of TVI filter have noticeable insertion loss, so if your TV reception is poor, you may notice the degradation in analogue TV picture quality and Freeview reception problems such as picture drop out may result if the DVB-T signal was already marginal.

 Where TVI is experienced from Tetra masts, Ofcom state that most Tetra TV interference problems are caused by aerial signal boosters.
 There are a variety of filters available to solve Tetra interference from police base stations and similar services including a TV bandpass filter which covers the entire TV band (470MHz - 869MHz) and a few different notch filter designs including a double notch filter where two interferening signals are present on different frequencies.
-Good advice on choosing the best filter and curing Tetra TVI can be found on http://www.wrightsaerials.tv/Tetra.htm.
+Good advice on choosing the best filter and curing Tetra TVI can be found on Your Book.

 Important